Valentinian dynasty: Battle of Adrianople and death of Valens (378)

 Once Gratian had put down the invasions in the west in early 378, he notified Valens that he was returning to Thrace to assist him in his struggle against the Goths.
-Late in July, Valens was informed that he Goths were advancing on Adrianople (Edirne) and Nice, and started to move his forces into the area.
+Late in July, Valens was informed that the Goths were advancing on Adrianople (Edirne) and Nice, and started to move his forces into the area.
 However, Gratian's arrival was delayed by an encounter with Alans at Castra Martis, in Dacia in the western Balkans.
 Advised of the wisdom of awaiting the western army, Valens decided to ignore this advice because he was sure of victory and unwilling to share the glory.
 Frigern and the Goths sought to avoid conflict and attempted to parlay, but Valens rejected any suggestion of ceding Thrace.
 On 9 August, Valens ordered his forces towards the Gothic encampment.
 He again dismissed their embassies, but acceded to the suggestion that sending some noble hostages could calm the Gothic forces, and they were duly dispatched.
 As this was occurring, a skirmish arose between a group of Roman archers, and some Gothic guards.
 Immediately, the Gothic cavalry units charged the Roman ranks and the two armies became engaged in full strength.
 Although the left flank of the Roman army almost reached the enemy camp, they were thrown back.
 The Romans who were in full armour in intense heat, began to tire in the afternoon, and their lines broke, resulting in a flight from the battlefield.
 Valens attempted to rally his men unsuccessfully and the Goths fell on the retreating forces until dark fell.
 While escaping, Valens himself was killed by an arrow, together with two thirds of his forces, and many of its leaders, together with much of the imperial treasure.
 It is estimated that between fifteen and thirty thousand Roman soldiers died that day.
 Ammianus Marcellinus and Paulus Orosius described it as the worst Roman military disaster since Hannibal's victory at the Battle of Cannae in 216 BC.
 After his death, Valens was deified by consecratio as Divus Valens.